ywangd/pybufrkit/docs/internals.rst

 * Whitespaces are ignored.

-Here is a few examples of valid query strings:
+The followings list a few examples of valid query expressions:

 * ``008042`` - All instances of descriptor ``008042`` regardless of where it appears.
   This form is equivalent to ``> 008042``.